 Alzheimer’s disease (AD) is the most common form of dementia.
-Other common types include Lewy body dementia, Parkinson's dementia, and vascular dementia.
+Other common types include:

 Several prescription medications are approved by the Food and Drug Administration (FDA) to treat symptoms of dementia caused by AD.
-These drugs can provide short-term relief of cognitive (thought-related) dementia symptoms, and some can also help slow the progression of AD-related dementia.
+These drugs can provide short-term relief from cognitive dementia symptoms.
+Some can also help slow the progression of AD-related dementia.

 Some of the most commonly prescribed medications used to treat symptoms of AD are cholinesterase inhibitors and memantine.

-Donepezil is approved to delay or slow the symptoms of mild, moderate, and severe AD.
-It may be used off-label to help reduce behavioral symptoms in some people with thought problems following a stroke, Lewy body dementia, and vascular dementia.
-Donepezil comes as a tablet and a disintegrating tablet.
+Donepezil (Aricept) is approved to delay or slow the symptoms of mild, moderate, and severe AD.
+It may be used off-label to help reduce behavioral symptoms in some people with thought problems following a stroke, LBD, and vascular dementia.

-Memantine is not a cholinesterase inhibitor, but it also acts on chemicals in the brain.
-What’s more, memantine is often prescribed in combination with a cholinesterase inhibitor.
-An example of this combination is Namzaric, a medication that combines extended-release memantine with donepezil.
+In fact, memantine is often prescribed in combination with a cholinesterase inhibitor.
+An example of this combination is Namzaric.
+The medication combines extended-release memantine with donepezil.

 - high blood pressure

-How effective a dementia drug is varies by drug.
-For all of these drugs, however, the effectiveness tends to reduce over time.
+Effectiveness varies by drug.
+For all of these dementia drugs, however, the effectiveness tends to decrease over time.

-While there is no cure for dementia, several prescription medications can help slow the progression of the cognitive effects and other symptoms that dementia can cause.
+While there’s no cure for dementia, several prescription medications can help slow the progression of its symptoms and cognitive effects.

-If you or a loved one has dementia, talk to your doctor about all of your treatment options.
-Be sure to ask any questions you have, such as:
+If you or a loved one has dementia, talk to your doctor about all of the treatment options.
+Don’t hesitate to ask questions.
+Examples of questions you can ask include: